2 min read

 • According to the American Academy of Ophthalmology, without proper eye protection, people increase their chance of developing cataracts, eye cancers, growths, or snow blindness.
 This is caused by UV rays damaging the surface, tissue, cornea, and lens of the eyes over time.

 • Too much UV exposure to the skin causes sunburn.
 A sunburn occurs as UV rays reach the inner layers of skin and begin to damage or kill the skin cells.
-A statement from the CDC explains that UV overexposure to the skin can increase risk of melanoma, basal cell cancer, and squamous cell cancer.
+A statement from the CDC explains that UV overexposure to the skin can increase the risk of melanoma, basal cell cancer, and squamous cell cancer.

 Are some people more likely to be affected than others?

-Everyone can be affected by sun exposure; however, it is true that some are more likely to have their skin and eyes damaged by UV rays than others.
+Everyone can be affected by sun exposure.
+However, it is true that some are more likely to have their skin and eyes damaged by UV rays than others.

 The color of the skin is caused by the activity and number of melanocytes (the cells that create a darker pigment in the skin called melanin).
 Melanin helps block harmful UV rays, which is why those with lighter skin are at a higher risk.